An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Introduction

-In this work, we analyze the password update processes on \var{total_URLS} top-ranked websites from the Tranco list~\cite{lepochat-19-tranco} and provide insights into their security, usability, and automation capabilities.

-We found that update forms are often buried in submenus (one site required six clicks to access) and exhibit inconsistent designs.
-Some forms omit password confirmation fields; many lack visible policy guidelines, and some enforce conflicting policies during password recovery versus updates.
-Most do not provide a post-update confirmation, with many failing to send notification emails—enabling stealthy unauthorized changes.
-Automation faces barriers: Most forms lack ``autocomplete'' attributes~\cite{chromium-16-password-form}, few support the W3C draft~\cite{mondello-22-well-known}, and some deploy a \acrshort{captcha} or \gls{rba}~\cite{wiefling-19-rba-in-the-wild}, blocking automated tools.
+\textbf{Contributions and Key Findings.} We analyze password update processes on \var{total_URLS} top-ranked Tranco websites~\cite{lepochat-19-tranco}, focusing on security, usability, and automation capabilities.
+We found that update forms are often buried deep in the account settings, requiring up to six clicks, and use inconsistent designs.
+Some forms omit password confirmation fields; many lack visible password requirements, and some enforce conflicting policies during recovery versus regular password changes.
+Most do not provide confirmations, and many fail to send notifications, enabling stealthy, unauthorized changes.
+Automation faces barriers: Most forms lack ``autocomplete'' attributes~\cite{chromium-16-password-form}, few support the W3C draft~\cite{mondello-24-well-known}, and some deploy a CAPTCHA or RBA~\cite{wiefling-19-rba-in-the-wild}, blocking automated tools.
+Overall, many update processes on top-ranked websites are complex, confusing, and inconsistent.
+They might negatively impact end-user authentication usability, hinder password manager support, and decrease authentication security.